k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p>numberOfEntities</p>
 </td>
 <td width="185">
-<p>Populated with a number to change the number of entities processed by the task.
-This parameter is only irrelevant for the entity list is not set in the overridden parameters.</p>
+<p>Populated with a value that limits the number of entities to be processed by the task.
+This parameter is only relevant if an explicit entity list was not set.</p>
 </td>
 <td width="99">
 <p>All tasks</p>